IanFinlayson/jguardrail/README.md

 5. Shadowing an instance variable by making a local with the same name.
 6. Setting a variable to itself.
 This is usually done when trying to set an instance variable to a constructor parameter with the same name.

-We plan to make jwarn also catch the following:

 7. Not initializing instance variables in their declaration nor in a constructor.